Maximising limited growing spaces with minimal effort

-Further your knowledge of commercial food growing on-site with Chrissy Harrison of Keats Organics farm.30 Oct 2021 10:0014:00
+Tap into Chrissy Harrison's commercial food growing knowledge and experience in commercial food growing on-site at Keats Organics farm.30 Oct 2021 10:0014:00

 This in-person training session at the Keats Organics farm with Chrissy Harrison is best suited to people with some prior experience of food growing and who want to expand their knowledge of commercial food growing.
 The session is designed to show how to manage a productive market garden with minimal effort, whilst prioritising soil health and biodiversity.